wso2/docs-devant/en/docs/quick-start-guides/deploy-your-first-ai-agent.md

 2. Click **`Set Up Ballerina Integrator`**.
 The setup wizard installs and configures the [Ballerina](https://ballerina.io/) distribution required for the Ballerina Integrator.
 3. Click **`Restart VS Code`** to complete the setup.
    <a href="{{base_path}}/assets/img/get-started/schedule-your-first-automation/bi-setup.gif"><img src="{{base_path}}/assets/img/get-started/schedule-your-first-automation/bi-setup.gif" alt="Ballerina Integrator Setup" width="80%"></a>

-???+ info "Update Ballerina Integrator's Ballerina Distribution"
-    The setup wizard installs the Ballerina distribution required for the Ballerina Integrator into the `<USER_HOME>/.ballerina/ballerina-home` directory.
-    Press `Ctrl + Shift + P` on Windows and Linux, or `Shift + ⌘ + P` on a Mac and type `Ballerina: Update Ballerina Integrator` to update the installed Ballerina distribution.

 ## Step 4: Develop AI Agent in VSCode
 1. Go to the Overview page of the integration you have created and click **Develop in Ballerina Integrator**.
 This will clone your project and open in Ballerina Integrator.